sushobhansen/ILLITHERMFV-PCM/README.md

 # ILLITHERMFV-PCM
-A repository for an advanced version of ILLITHERM-FV that also implements PCMs and thermochromic materials
+A repository for an advanced version of ILLITHERM-FV that also implements PCMs and thermochromic materials.
+Developed by Dr. Sushobhan Sen at the University of Pittsburgh and IIT Gandhinagar.

 ### Input file format - layers
 **GENERAL SECTION**